galanodel2010/ee462/Project_1/evaluation.md

 - Comments (10 pts)
     - General comments on the the operation
     - Comment on the time it takes to accelerate with the results you obtained in Part-1.
     - Roughly estimate and compare the energy dissipated (in Joules) in the armature resistance(Ra) in Part-1 and Part-3 during the acceleration period.
-Comment on the effect on that on the machine temperature rise.
+Comment on the effect of these two starting methods on the temperature rise of the motor.
     - Propose a method for soft-starting the motor practically, if you didn't have an ideal controllable voltage source.

 **Model Quality**: (5pts)